MalikAwais09/News-Summarizer/README.md

 ---

-## 🚀 Features
+## Features

-- **🌐 Live Tech News Feed:** Streams the latest global technology news directly from [NewsAPI](https://newsapi.org) using efficient caching and pagination parameters.
+- **Live Tech News Feed:** Streams the latest global technology news directly from [NewsAPI](https://newsapi.org) using efficient caching and pagination parameters.
-- **✨ Magic Summarization:** Integrates with `gemini-2.5-flash` via the `GoogleGenerativeAI` SDK.
+- **Magic Summarization:** Integrates with `gemini-2.5-flash` via the `GoogleGenerativeAI` SDK.
 Tapping "Magic Summarize" generates a strict, concise, 3-sentence beginner-friendly summary of any complex article instantly.
-- **💾 Offline Reading:** Downloads full article HTML content in the background, caching it securely in a local database for access anytime—even on airplane mode.
+- **Offline Reading:** Downloads full article HTML content in the background, caching it securely in a local database for access anytime—even on airplane mode.
-- **🔖 Bookmarking System:** Save your favorite articles to a dedicated Bookmarks view for easy retrieval later.
+- **Bookmarking System:** Save your favorite articles to a dedicated Bookmarks view for easy retrieval later.
-- **🎨 Modern Native UI:** Built beautifully with SwiftUI utilizing native `NavigationStack`, `List` styling, and system SF Symbols for a familiar Apple platform experience.
+- **Modern Native UI:** Built beautifully with SwiftUI utilizing native `NavigationStack`, `List` styling, and system SF Symbols for a familiar Apple platform experience.

 ---

-## 🛠️ Tech Stack & Architecture
+## Tech Stack & Architecture

 This application is built using modern iOS development paradigms aiming for responsiveness and modularity.